I have written some lines about database corruption and the ways to handle them in the past.

 Although all DBMS vendors claim to deliver business data infrastructure what is on the market is rather a ‘raw-byte-storing-engine’ than a business process data container.

-The whole chain of acquiring data, streamlining it to the business processes, evaluating it and finally archive it for later use (e.g. regulatory validations) is totally automated today.
+The whole chain of acquiring data, streamlining it to the business processes, evaluating it, and finally archiving it for later use (e.g. regulatory validations) is totally automated today.
 But not so the caretaking to protect from data loss.

 What should be changed?
 Think like a shepherd!

 What would be the alternative to the current state of affairs?
 What would be the best thing to do if you realize that you cannot say for sure anymore that your data is protected and that is a fundamental prerequisite to your work?
-Well, stop changing the data or adding new data would be the right answer to me.
+Well, stopping changing the data or adding new data would be the right answer for me.